Popular Things to Do in Isle of Pines (New Caledonia)

 "We would rather die than leave our island," she reportedly told the authorities.
-She hid in Queen Hortense's cave during tribal conflict in 1855 for several months.
+She hid in the cave for several months during tribal conflict.
 A short walk through forest will bring you to the cave and a torch is included in the entrance fee.
-It can get muddy and is dark even in the day, so use caution.
+It can get muddy and is dark, even in the day, so use caution.

-Horse-riding is a great way to see the island in a different light.
+Horse-riding: Tours are offered for horse riding on the beach, which is a great way to see the island in a different light.

 Hiking: Climb the trail to the Isle of Pines' tallest mountain, N'ga Peak, which rises 262 metres above sea level, and takes less than an hour to summit.
 Don't forget your camera: the 360-degree panoramic views of the surrounding lagoon are spectacular.